 And we who were filled with war, and mutual slaughter, and every wickedness, have each through the whole earth changed our warlike weapons, – our swords into ploughs, and our spears into implements of tillage, – and we cultivate piety, righteousness, philanthropy, faith, and hope, which we have from the Father Himself through Him who was crucified.
 (From "Dialogue with Trypho" 50)

 We who ourselves used to have pleasure in impure things now cling to chastity alone.
 We who dabbled in the arts of magic now consecrate ourselves to the good and unbegotten God.
 We who formerly treasured money and possessions more than anything else now hand over everything we have to a treasury for all and share it with everyone who needs it.
 We who formerly hated and murdered one another and did not even share our hearth with those of a different tribe because of their customs, now, after Christ’s appearance, live together and share the same table.
-We pray for our enemies and try to win those who hate us unjustly so that they too may live in accordance with Christ’s wonderful teachings, that they too may enter into the expectation, that they too may receive the same good things that we will receive from God, the ruler of the universe.
+Now we pray for our enemies and try to win those who hate us unjustly so that they too may live in accordance with Christ’s wonderful teachings, that they too may enter into the expectation, that they too may receive the same good things that we will receive from God, the ruler of the universe.
 (From First Apology 14)

 God called Abraham and commanded him to go out from the country where he was living.
 With this call God has roused us all, and now we have left the state.
 We have renounced all the things the world offers….
 The gods of the nations are demons.